riboseinc/ribose-ruby/README.md

 #### Fetch a setting

-To fetch the details for any specific settings we can use the `Setting.fetch` interface and it will return the details for that setting.
+To fetch the details for any specific settings we can use the `Setting.fetch` interface with the specific Setting ID, and it will return the details for that setting.

 ```ruby
 Ribose::Setting.fetch(setting_id)